Club Drug Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Mixing Club Drugs with Other Drugs

-Club drugs are almost always mixed with alcohol.
-This makes them infinitely more dangerous.
+The concurrent use of club drugs and alcohol is common and can significantly increase the danger, potentially leading to more severe health risks such as overdose, acute intoxication, and long-term organ damage.
 Some may mix club drugs with other club drugs in addition to alcohol.
 This can lead to an overdose, seizure, or death.

 Club Drug Addiction and Abuse

-Around 106,000 people died in 2021 alone from drug overdoses.[3]
+Around 106,000 people died from drug overdoses in the US in 2021.[3]
 Many of these overdoses involved illegal drugs like club drugs.
 Many people don’t realize that it’s possible to die from an overdose after trying a drug just once.
 A single dose might prove too much for a person, and such a mistake could be fatal.

 Signs of Addiction to Club Drugs